mattbritt/browser-snake/README.md

 **Description:**

-This project is an implementaion of the classic Snakes game but allows multiplayer play.
+This project is an implementation of the classic Snakes game but allows multiplayer play.
 There is a server which runs the game, while each player's client receives game data using websockets.
 Gameplay is as follows:
 - Use Arrow Keys to move
 - To move faster, press the arrow key in the direction you wish to travel
 - Eat food pellets to grow your snake